 According to the book Meyler’s Side Effects of Drugs: The International Encyclopedia of Adverse Drug Reactions and Interactions and Harvard Publications, drug use might produce depressive effects in some individuals because of:

-No drugs are specifically designed to cause depression in people, but the mechanism of action associated with many drugs may produce a side effect in some people that results in the experience of depressive symptoms.
+- Side effects of the drug: No drugs are specifically designed to cause depression in people, but the mechanism of action associated with many drugs may produce a side effect in some people that results in the experience of depressive symptoms.
 Side effects can occur from drugs taken alone or from combinations of different drugs.

-Substance abusers who are intoxicated on drugs such as alcohol may display depressive symptoms while they are under the influence of these drugs.
+- Being intoxicated on the drug: Substance abusers who are intoxicated on drugs such as alcohol may display depressive symptoms while they are under the influence of these drugs.
 Mixing certain types of drugs can also lead to depressive symptoms.

 People who use drugs for medical reasons while under doctor’s supervision are far more likely to experience depressive symptoms as a side effect of the drugs than from the other potential causes listed above.